-When a negative account balance exceeds the dollar amount equivalent to ten lunches:
+When a negative account balance exists:

-- The Principal will be notified. - A social worker and/or designated staff member of Nutrition Services will contact the student's parent(s)/guardian(s) to determine an appropriate resolution of the circumstance. - The student's parent(s)/guardian(s) will be provided application materials for the reduce-price and free meal programs.
+- The Principal will be notified. - A social worker and/or designated staff member of Nutrition Services will contact the student's parent(s)/legal guardian(s) to determine an appropriate resolution of the circumstance. - The student's parent(s)/legal guardian(s) will be provided application materials for the reduce-price and free meal programs.